MelbourneDeveloper/ioc_container/README.md

 }
 ```

-These tests validate the login functionality of the app by using fake authentication services.
+These tests validate the login functionality of the app with fake authentication services.
 One test checks for a successful login scenario, ensuring the "Login Successful" message is displayed.
 The other test examines the invalid login scenario, verifying that the "Invalid credentials" error message appears.

 ## Add Firebase
 ioc_container makes accessing, initializing, and testing Firebase easy.

-### Add these
-dependencies:
+Configure Firebase with the [official documentation](https://firebase.google.com/docs/flutter/setup?platform=ios), and make sure your `pubspec.yaml` has these dependencies.

 - ioc_container
 - firebase_core
 - firebase_auth
-- firebase_messaging
 - cloud_firestore

-dev dependencies (for testing):
-- firebase_auth_mocks
-- fake_cloud_firestore

 ### Extension Method
 Add this file